sebastianotronto/sebastiano.tronto.net/src/blog/2022-09-10-netbooks/netbooks.md

 It ran some Windows monstrosity that I did not dare touching (was it Vista or 7?).
 I immediately installed Linux on it.
 My favorite distro at the time was [Slackware](http://www.slackware.com/), but I decided to try out Arch on this one.
-I used the hostname *darkstar*, because it was the default on my favourite distro and it fit nicely with it's black plastic.
+I used the hostname *darkstar*, because it was the default on Slackware and it fit nicely with its black plastic.
 I have used that name for this laptop on every other OS I installed on it ever since.

 Arch Linux was a bad choice: since I would use this netbook only once every two months, every time I updated it something broke.
 Or, as an Arch